Terrifier 2: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on eight critics, indicating "mixed or average" reviews.

 Jeffrey Anderson of Common Sense Media described the characters as memorable, particularly Sienna, due to her character development.
 Anderson states that "human life starts to matter more here than it did in the first film."
 Matt Donato of IGN while stating the film has "underdeveloped subplots and themes" noted it as an improvement of the original film and highlighted the performance of LaVera, writing that she "rules as Sienna in her angel-winged fantasy armor as a final girl fighting for family, facing her demons, and screaming bloody war cries in Art's mocking face."
 Matthew Jackson of Paste wrote that "LaVera, tasked with injecting humanity into the sequel, lives up to this task with pure star power."
 Trace Sauveur of The Austin Chronicle praised the "sense of physicality and comic timing" of Thornton.
 Sammy Gecsoyler from The Guardian rated the film a total of three stars out of five, praising the film's creative kills, and performances, while giving some criticism towards its runtime.

 The film was not without its detractors.
 Owen Gleiberman of Variety commended the film for effectively capturing the look and feel of 1970's and 1980's slasher films, as well as the soundtrack and special effects, but was critical of the relentless brutality and unsympathetic characters.
 Adam Graham of The Detroit News rated the film a grade D, calling it "[a] bludgeoning exercise in splatter, which drags on well past the two hour mark with no sense of purpose other than its own inert attempts to shock."